AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 ### Bare

 Bare is a recent addition and works by replacing the original schema.
 The handler generates a GraphQL schema and passes it to the transform.
-When in "bare" mode, the transform, receives the schema generated by your handler, applies the transform rules defined and finally returns an updated version of the original schema.
+When in "bare" mode, the transform, receives the schema generated by your handler, applies the transform rules defined and returns an updated version of the original schema.

 This means that the transformed schema replaces the original schema from the handler and so Mesh deals with the latter schema only, as opposed to an original schema plus one or more wrapping layers.